farirpgs/fari-community/public/catalog/creators/pandion-games/grove-system/index.md

 **_Design Note: _**The Detail Maps replace what would normally be adventure locations in a traditional Hex Crawl.
 Instead, The Grove System uses blank hex detail maps as a collaborative drawing exercise as details are uncovered at locations.
 You decide on the default size of each map and its layout.
 We recommend starting with a 19-hex grid for Overview and a 7 Hex grid for detail maps.
 Or start with a blank sheet of paper to be more free form.

-# *Design Note Section:* Locations & Creating the Map
+# Locations & Creating the Map | Design Note Section | Grove System

 At the start of the game, players collaboratively build the opening world, creating the first known locations and game world.